Skip to main content

 V. Technical Electives:

-Students would need to complete 48 credits of approved program technical electives.
-A list of approved technical electives is available from the program.
-For students planning on taking MCAT the following 12 credits are recommended and approved to count towards technical electives in the program:
+Students need to complete 45 credits of approved program technical electives.
+A list of approved technical electives is available from the program director.
+Students may take up to 12 credit hours outside the college with approval from the program director.
+For students planning on taking the MCAT exam, the following 12 credits are recommended and approved to count towards technical electives in the program:

 Course List